Skip to content

 • hug w get <commit> [files...]

-• Example: hug w get HEAD~2 README.md (gets from 2 commits ago)
+hug w get HEAD~2 README.md # Gets from 2 commits ago

 The WIP Workflow: A Better Way to Manage Temporary Work

-The WIP (Work-In-Progress) workflow is a robust, branch-based alternative to git stash or Mercurial's MQ.
-It lets you park changes on a dedicated, dated branch that you can push, share, and resume safely.
+The WIP (Work-In-Progress) workflow is a robust, branch-based approach to parking temporary work.
+It provides a safer and more powerful alternative to features found in other version control systems like git stash or Mercurial's MQ.
+It lets you park changes on a dedicated, dated branch that you can push, share, and resume safely when needed.

 CommandUse CaseSwitches Branches?